javascript-tutorial/en.javascript.info/1-js/03-code-quality/index.md

 # Code quality

-This chapter goes early to explain coding practices that we'll use further in the development.
+This chapter explains coding practices that we'll use further in the development.